 There is a renewed focus on campus infrastructure to support research programs.
 Developments include: policy, technical, and economic influences that are leading to a partial re-centralization of computing functions; radically new high performance network and distributed computing technologies; a rethinking of storage functionality and economics; requirements for long-term data management, curation and preservation; and growing faculty demands for informatics support services.
 An additional dimension of these needs involves information and technology intensive collaborations among groups at multiple campuses (sometimes characterized as collaboratories or virtual organizations) and virtual research environments that enable such collaborations.
 Complementing the organizationally oriented work on e-research already described, CNI is also concerned with the institutional and cross-institutional development of technical infrastructure, with a particular focus on large-scale storage and data management (discussed in more detail earlier), and on collaboration tools and environments.
-Of particular concern is the persistently difficult integration of investment in national level research infrastructure and campus-level investments and approaches; we participated in the recent NSF Task Force on Campus Bridging, and are advising a new NSF-funded effort on sustainability of infrastructural software, as well as working closely with efforts such as the EDUCAUSE ECAR working groups on campus cyberinfrastructure and on "big" data, and relevant work within the Common Solutions Group.
+Of particular concern is the persistently difficult integration of investment in national level research infrastructure and campus-level investments and approaches; we participated in the recent NSF Task Force on Campus Bridging, and helped advise a recent NSF-funded effort to explore sustainability of infrastructural software, as well as working closely with efforts such as the EDUCAUSE Center for Analysis and Research (ECAR) working group on campus cyberinfrastructure and relevant work within the Common Solutions Group.
+These issues are also central to strategies for research data management stewardship discussed earlier.